WeeknightMVP/c9.ide.language.cryptol/README.md

 ### Snippets

-This plugin supports autocompletion of named code snippets, which can be displayed via the configured key sequence for autocompletion (typically `Ctrl-Space`).
+`c9.ide.language.cryptol` supports autocompletion of named code snippets, which can be displayed via the configured key sequence for autocompletion (typically `Ctrl-Space`).
 For example, the user can type `if<Ctrl-Space>` to insert an if-then-else-with-multiway snippet.
 Snippets are filtered by prefix but not by validity.

 ### Templates

-The plugin includes very basic templates for new Cryptol modules or interactive scripts, which can be created via the `File > New from template > Cryptol module` (or `Cryptol script`) menu sequence.
+`c9.ide.language.cryptol` includes very basic templates for new Cryptol modules or interactive scripts, which can be created via the `File > New from template > Cryptol module` (or `Cryptol script`) menu sequence.

 ## Tests

-This plugin does not have any automated tests...yet.
+`c9.ide.language.cryptol` does not have any automated tests...yet.
 It has been used with a variety of examples and test cases from the author as well as those included in the [Cryptol](https://github.com/GaloisInc/cryptol) repository.
 In most cases, it behaves helpfully, if not always *correctly*.

 ## Built With